section-engineering-education/engineering-education/content/articles/introduction-to-java-servlets/index.md

     alt: Introduction to Java servlets Hero image

 ---
-A `Servlet` is often the software that improves a server's capabilities.
-The Servlet is usually written in Java and can process web requests.
+A `servlet` is often the software that improves the capabilities of a server.
+It is usually written in Java and can process web requests.
+Servlets are web server-based applications.
 <!--more-->
-Servlets are web server-based applications.
-Other technologies used to produce dynamic online content, such as ASP.NET and PHP, are the counterparts of these Servlets in these situations.
+Other technologies used to produce dynamic online content, such as ASP.NET and PHP, are the counterparts of these servlets in these situations.

 Nowadays, we are all familiar with the need for developing dynamic web pages, or those that may change the information of the site based on the time or produce material based on the client's request.

-If you enjoy writing in Java, you will be pleased to learn that there is a technique to produce dynamic web pages using Java.
+If you enjoy coding in Java, you will be pleased to learn that there is a technique to produce dynamic web pages using Java.
 That method is known as Java Servlet.

-But before we get to the core of our discussion, it is important to understand why server-side extensions are necessary.
+Before we get to the core of our discussion, it's important to understand why server-side extensions are necessary.

 A Java servlet is a Java program that runs on a Java-enabled web server or application server.
 They are used to receive a request from a web server, process it, generate a reply, and then transmit the reply back to the webserver.